If you're looking for the top voice-over websites, you're in the right place!

 ALSO READ: 7 DOs and DON’Ts of working with agencies

-Many studios and agencies are also relied upon by casting agents for help.
-Especially if the agency has voices from a particular niche e.g. a language or local dialect.
+Many studios and agencies are also relied upon by casting agents for help, especially if the agency has voices from a particular niche, e.g. a specific language or local dialect.

-Exclusive voice over agents advertise themselves as premium organisations of high-status and reputation.
-Many have ‘exclusive contracts’ with the voice talent they represent.
-This may prohibit voice actors from working with P2P sites or Studio Agencies and Production companies but the benefit is that they will market-for and negotiate on behalf-of the voice actors.
+Exclusive voice-over agents and Talent Manager advertise themselves as premium organizations of high status and reputation.
+Many have exclusive contracts with the voice talent they represent which may prohibit the talent from working with P2P sites or directly with Studio Agencies and Production companies.

 How to get the list

-Don’t worry, we won’t ask you for any personal details.
-Just click the image link below to download the list of 101 voice over websites as a PDF file via WeTransfer.com.
+Don't worry, we won't ask you to part with any personal details or get opted-in to any email subscriptions.
+Just click the image link below to download the list of 101 voice-over websites as a PDF file:

-Remember to sign-up with us if you haven’t done so already!
-We can’t wait to hear your voice over!
+Learn more about voice-over jobs at Voquent, if you haven't done so already!
+We can't wait to hear your voices!